 What if the contractor disagrees with my SDS?

-You have 45 days to respond with reasoning.
+You have 45 calendar days to respond with reasoning.
 If the disagreement persists, the contractor can withdraw or accept the determination.
 Treegarden's pipeline handles disagreement workflow with SLA tracking.

 Can the same contractor be inside and outside IR35 for different roles?